microsoft/cobalt/docs/MANUAL_TESTING_PLAN.md

 ## Setup

-.. <!--Pending comments about backendstate and which documentation instructions to follow (add pat owner vs fork and go)-->
+Follow the [portal-based walkthrough](./GETTING_STARTED_ADD_PAT_OWNER.md). as a guide for installing the iso template to run through the below scenarios. <!--Pending comments about backendstate and which documentation instructions to follow (add pat owner vs fork and go)-->

 ### Scenario 1 - Parallel Deployments for ISO Template